nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ### portal-layouts

-Registers portal layouts and make them available in the portal.
+This plugin type adds portal layouts to the portal.
 A layout defines a areas where portal-apps can be placed.

-To register a portal-app plugin add this to _package.json_:
+To register a new portal-layouts plugin add this to _package.json_:

 ```json
 {